lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_3_1_interface_objects.md

 res0: Double = 78.53981633974483
 ```

-Here the compiler notices that we called the `calculate` method without providing an implicit parameter.
-So it tries to
+Here the compiler notices that we called the `calculateArea` method without providing an implicit parameter.
+So it tries
-fix this by searching for the type class instance of the relevant type and inserting it at the call site:
+to fix this by searching for the type class instance of the relevant type and inserting it at the call site:

 ```scala
 Shape.calculateArea(Circle(5))(circleArea)